Is it just us or has wine become a little more important in our lives since we entered into mommy-hood?

 Phew.
 We’re glad we’re not alone!
 With this increase in consumption comes the need to find a fashionably affordable (or dare we say “good cheap”) wine.

-So in celebration of moms and Valentine’s Day, we asked Anne Martin to select a few wines to enjoy with your festivities and share her tasting notes with us.
-(Anne’s a very savvy mom btw—the founder of Anne Martin Wine Services and mom to Sam (age 2), she was one of the first female sommeliers in Toronto and was the head sommelier at Canoe Restaurant, one of Canada’s finest).
-Anne’s picks are all reasonably priced (most under $15) and delicious too—very savvy selections for your cellar (or kitchen).
+So in celebration of moms, we asked Anne Martin to select a few wines for you to enjoy and share her tasting notes with us.
+(Anne’s a very savvy mom btw—the founder of Anne Martin Wine Services and mom to Sam (age 2), she was one of the first female sommeliers in Toronto and was the head sommelier at Canoe Restaurant, one of Canada’s finest.)
+Anne’s picks are all reasonably priced (all under $15) and delicious too—very savvy selections for your cellar (or kitchen).

 Bersano Barbera d’Asti “Costalunga” 2004, Italy